-In order to promote an environment of trust and mutual respect, LGE will provide sufficient opportunities for employees to communicate with the company.
+Open communication and direct engagement between workers and management are essential for sound organizational culture.
+LGE shall provide sufficient opportunities for employees to communicate with management without fear.
 LGE also guarantees the right of employees to form and join trade unions, to bargain collectively and to engage in peaceful assembly, as governed by local law, and will not cause any employee to be disadvantaged because of involvement with a union, or attempting to organize one.
+If such right is restricted by local law, workers shall be allowed to elect and join alternate lawful forms of worker representations.

-Q7-1.
+Q6-1.
 What does the freedom of association mean?